stha-sanket/Python/README.md

-# Python
+# Python Chapter
-this is a small repo regarding python
+> these are the chapter covered in this github repo
+- Introduction to Data Visualization with Matplotlib